 Endocrine Glands and the Hormones Secreted

-- Hypothalamus: It regulates the body temperature, controls thirst, sleep, hunger, emotions, moods and allow the release of hormones.
+- Hypothalamus: It controls the body temperature, regulates emotions, hunger, thirst, sleep, moods and allow the production of hormones.

-- Pineal: Pineal is also known as the thalamus, it develops serotonin derivatives of melatonin, which can affect sleep.
+- Pineal: Pineal is also known as the thalamus.
+It produces serotonin derivatives of melatonin, which affects sleep patterns.

 - Parathyroid: This gland helps in controlling the amount of calcium present in the body.

-- Thymus: It helps in the functioning of the adaptive immune system, produces T-cells and maturity of the thymus.
+- Thymus: It helps in the production of T-cells, functioning of the adaptive immune system and maturity of the thymus.

 - Thyroid: It produces hormones that affect the heart rate and how calories are burnt.

 - Adrenal: This gland produces the hormones that control the sex drive, cortisol and stress hormone.

 - Pituitary: It is also termed as the “master control gland,”.
 This is because the pituitary gland helps in controlling other glands.
 Moreover, it develops the hormones that trigger growth and development.

 - Testes: In men, the testes secrete the male sex hormone, testosterone.
 It also produces sperm.

-- Ovaries: In women, the ovaries secrete estrogen, progesterone, testosterone, and other female sex hormones.
+- Ovaries: In the female reproductive system, the ovaries release estrogen, progesterone, testosterone and other female sex hormones.